You don’t need to spend a bunch of money to learn how to create art.

 7. Community College Courses

 You don’t necessarily need to enroll in an art program or pursue an art degree to take art classes at local colleges.
 You can simply choose a class that looks interesting and enroll.
 Intro drawing and painting classes give you an excellent base knowledge of tools and techniques that you’ll use for many years.

 Community colleges are usually more affordable than Universities, and some even have discounts for non-traditional learners.

 Some arts and crafts supplies stores will host classes and workshops for artists and crafters.
 The focus of the classes will likely be on specific products they want you to buy, but you’ll get to play with supplies and have fun.
 Though, this isn’t the best option if you want to sit down and learn traditional art techniques.

 9. Painting Parties

-I hope this list has been helpful!
-I want to make sure you know, you don’t have to go to art school or spend a bunch of money to be an artist or play with art supplies.
+I want to make sure you know you don’t have to go to art school or spend a bunch of money to be an artist or play with art supplies.
 Art is for everyone.